BoazAK/crud_fastapi_2/README.md

 - [ ] Add verification email to user
 - [ ] Change verification date if yes
 - [ ] Add Roles check on books endpoints
-  - [ ] Get All Books (Admin only but if user, get all not deleted book he created)
+  - [x] Get All Books (Admin only but if user, get all not deleted book he created)
-  - [ ] Create A Book (Admin or user.
-Admin can update a book for a user)
   - [ ] Publish A Book (Admin or user.
 Admin can update a book for a user)
   - [ ] Get All Published Books (Admin or user.
 Admin can update a book for a user)
   - [ ] Unpublish A Book (Admin or user.
 Admin can update a book for a user)